‘Baldur’s Gate III’ will enter early access next month

 It’s not known how long the early access period will last with creative director Sven Vinke stating in the live-stream that he anticipates it will be for a while and this “isn’t for people who want a finished, polished game.”

-See the full live stream below, which includes new information, gameplay and Baldur’s Gate 3’s cinematic intro:
+See the full live stream above, which includes new information, gameplay and Baldur’s Gate 3’s cinematic intro.

 Larian Studios were hopeful Baldur’s Gate III could enter early access this month, but was later announced that it would not be hitting its planned release due to the complications raised from the on-going coronavirus pandemic.